 Cornelius Vander (C.V.)
-Starr had a diverse and wide-ranging career as a lawyer, international businessman, journalist, publisher, and philanthropist who is perhaps most known for founding C.V.
+Starr had a diverse and wide-ranging career as a lawyer, international businessman, journalist, publisher, and philanthropist perhaps most known for founding C.V.
 Starr & Co. and the predecessor companies to multinational finance and insurance giant American International Group (AIG).
 After brief periods at the University of California, Berkeley, in the U.S. Army, and in Yokohama, Japan, Starr settled in Shanghai, China, in 1919.
-There, he founded American Asiatic Underwriters, one of the first American businesses to be based in China, and helped to establish Asia Life Insurance Company, one of the first foreign life insurance companies to operate in China.
+There he founded American Asiatic Underwriters, one of the first American businesses to be based in China, and helped establish Asia Life Insurance Company, one of the first foreign life insurance companies to operate in China.

 Throughout his career, C.V.
 Starr started and grew many companies spanning several industries, from insurance and real estate to automobiles and media.
-In 1950 he founded C.V.
+In 1950, he founded C.V.
 Starr & Co., which served as the parent company to the various Starr insurance companies.
 Over the years, C.V.
-Starr & Co. eventually grew to become AIG, which consisted of more than one hundred companies with office in 130 countries and more than $1 billion in insurance at the time of Starr’s death.
+Starr & Co. eventually grew to become AIG, which consisted of more than one hundred companies with offices in 130 countries and more than $1 billion in insurance at the time of Starr’s death.
 In 1968, just prior to C.V.
 Starr’s death, he selected Hank Greenberg to serve as his successor to lead AIG and other Starr companies.